rpy2/rpy2/doc/rinterface-memorymanagement.rst

 expose it as well.

 At the C level, the `struct` :c:type:`SexpObject` is defined as:

-- a reference count on the Python side,
+- a reference count on the Python side

 - a possible future reference count on the R side (currently unused)

 - a pointer to the R :c:type:`SEXPREC`

 .. code-block:: c